 What Are Lean Meats?

-While this may sound like common knowledge, in real sense, it is not.
+While this may sound like common knowledge, it is not.
 You may have heard of lean meats in various eating plans but still cannot necessarily tell what they are.
 Lean meats refer to meats with relatively low-fat content (4).

 For the longest time now, meat has been considered a culprit for weight gain.
 As such, you may find various articles encouraging you to keep away from meat consumption in order to shed extra pounds.
 Realistically speaking, this is soul-crashing for meat lovers.

 Again, such information is misleading.
 Not all cuts of meat can promote weight gain.
 Some cuts, especially the lean ones have low-fat content, and can hardly cause you to gain a pound.
 With that said, do some research before deciding to cut out meat entirely from your diet.
 Turns out that some information is inaccurate and misleading.